sxontheway/BalanceFL/README.md

 BalanceFL is a long-tailed federated learning framework that can robustly learn both common and rare classes from a real-world dataset, simultaneously addressing the global and local data imbalance problems.

-It mainly includes two techniques: knowledge inheritance and inter-class balancing.
-Please refer to our paper for more details.
+BalanceFL mainly includes two components: knowledge inheritance and inter-class balancing.
+They address the class missing issue and the local class imbalance issue, respectively.

 <br>